 Golf Course Restoration

 Many of the older, “classic” courses have been changed significantly over time to the point where they have lost their original identity.
-A program to restore a classic course to follow the original design intent could be very beneficial to a club.
-Because of different needs of today’s golf courses, sometimes a combination of restoration and renovation is more appropriate to add length, restore strategic elements, reduce water use and replace old infrastructure.
+A program to restore a classic course to follow the original design’s intent could be very beneficial to a club.
+Because today’s golf courses have different needs, a combination of restoration and renovation is sometimes more appropriate to add length, restore strategic elements, reduce water use and replace old infrastructure.

 When to Restore?